-OBJECTIVE Continue to support and advocate the uptake of electric vehicle ownership and usage.
+Continue to support and advocate the uptake of electric vehicle ownership and usage.

-- TARGET: The number of public electric vehicle charging stations installed within CCS increases by 15% annually for the next 4 years (with a minimum of 15 chargers installed by 2025) with an annual increase in usage. - STATUS/KPI: In Progress.
-Council continues to seek and plan for additional infrastructure opportunities to improve the EV network. - COMMENT: 8 public fast charge EV chargers have now been installed along the Port Road median.
-Additional chargers are planned to be installed in 2023 as part of the Woodville Road Streetscape Project and in the Main Street median carpark in Henley Beach.
+The number of public electric vehicle charging stations installed within CCS increases by 15% annually for the next 4 years (with a minimum of 15 chargers installed by 2025) with an annual increase in usage.

+In Progress.
+Council continues to seek and plan for additional infrastructure opportunities to improve the EV network.

+10 public fast charge EV chargers have now been installed across the Council area.
+An additional charger is expected to be installed in 2023 as part of the Woodville Road Streetscape Project.